Why the U.S. Coronavirus Crisis Is More Trump’s Fault Than the WHO or China

 The information WHO received from China, we now know, was somewhat misleading and incomplete.
 The thing that has gotten WHO in hot water the most seems to be a tweet from January 14, where they said, “Preliminary investigations conducted by the Chinese authorities have found no clear evidence of human-to-human transmission.”
 Right there, you’ve got that hedged in two ways.
 It’s characterized as “preliminary investigations” — it’s not drawing a final conclusion; it’s sharing an initial impression.
 And it’s saying “no clear evidence,” which does not mean it’s not happening.
 It means there’s an absence of evidence, rather than evidence of absence.
 There was a press conference later that same day about the discovery of a case in Thailand, and WHO was more forward-leaning in that press conference and noted that there was the potential for human-to-human transmission.
 Bear in mind, this is all within about two weeks of the world even coming to understand that this virus even existed.
 On the 20th and 21st of January, China agreed to let WHO personnel go to Wuhan to assess the situation there.
 That mission came back and confirmed that there was human-to-human transmission occurring.
 To go from “based on preliminary information we don’t have evidence” to “It is happening, we do have evidence” in a week is not unreasonable.

-On the 23rd of January, they convened the emergency WHO committee and the report that came out of that meeting laid out a picture of the virus that holds up pretty well even now: a virus that was transmitting from human to human, that had a basic reproduction number of somewhere between 1.4 to 2.5, which would make it more transmissible than the flu, and that had a case fatality rate of about 4 percent, which is similar to what we’ve seen in other countries.
+On the 23rd of January, they convened the emergency WHO committee, and the report that came out of that meeting laid out a picture of the virus that holds up pretty well even now: a virus that was transmitting from human to human, that had a basic reproduction number of somewhere between 1.4 to 2.5, which would make it more transmissible than the flu, and that had a case fatality rate of about 4 percent, which is similar to what we’ve seen in other countries.
 That right there is enough to be scary.
 That is the four-alarm fire.

 So you believe the organization’s actions hold up well?